 - Labor Costs.
 Any estimate you receive from a residential contractor—be it for a new roof or a kitchen remodel—should be broken down into labor costs, as well.
 Labor costs are typically further segmented into the cost to remove shingles and install new ones, and the cost to tear off old decking and replace it with new materials.
 Typically, it’s best to go with a contractor who can explain precisely what’s included in the labor costs.

-Other Charges You May See on Your Roofing Estimate
+Other Charges You May See on Your Roof Estimate

 Roofing is a pretty intense job, so you may see some other charges on your roofing quote, as well.
 This may include the cost of removing debris, the price of renting a dumpster to store debris while the workers go about the job, or the cost to transport materials from the supplier onto the roof.
 Always get the roofer to explain any additional charges on your quote.
 The more forthcoming they are with the details, the less likely it is that they’re giving you bad numbers.